Sisal Rugs Direct Frequently Asked Questions

 What is the difference between blind stitching and top stitching?

 Top Stitching vs. Blind Stitching refers to the appearance and sewing of the binding.
 Top Stitching means that the stitching (thread) is visible on top of the binding and face of the rug.
 In contrast, Blind Stitching means that the stitching (thread) is hidden and invisible on the face of the rug.
 With Blind Stitching the mitered corner threads are also hidden.
 Blind Stitching is performed by hand and provides an exceptionally clean and elegant finish to any rug.
-Blind Stitching comes standard on Leather and Tapestry rugs!
+Blind Stitching comes standard on Leather and Linen rugs!

 Care, Maintenance and Cleaning